 On the agenda:

-Four heart rate zone to analyze to evaluate the fitness of racehorse
+Four heart rate zones to evaluate the racehorse’s fitness

 Analyse your racehorse’s recovery in percentage of their HRmax